Rotating a certificate

 Replaying certifications

-One part of operations of sq key rotate is (re)creating all the certifications made by the old key using the new one.
-This operation can be done on its own by:
+One part of the operation of sq key rotate is (re)creating all the certifications made by the old key using the new one.
+This operation can be done on its own using:

 $ sq pki vouch replay --source $SOURCE_FPR --target $TARGET_FPR